 Our South Pole Expeditions for 2021-’22 Season

 - Ryan Waters, one of the world’s premier Polar/High Altitude Guides, and a Master Polar Guide, will organize and plan the South Pole expeditions

-- Guide staff with multiple South Pole ski expeditions and extensive experience leading expeditions on Antarctica.
+- Guide staff with extensive experience leading expeditions on Antarctica.

 - Our team of guides brings significant polar expedition skills from past South Pole, North Pole, and Greenland expeditions.